mihirchronicles/mihirchronicles.github.io/content/notes/on-product-management.md

         - Business data: revenue, market share, etc.
         - Product data: product portfolio, features, etc.
         - Customers data: target group, reviews, etc.

-- **Jobs-To-Be-Done (JTBD)**: A theory of innovation that is based on the economic principle that people buy products and services to get “jobs” done, i.e., to help them accomplish tasks, achieve goals and objectives, resolve and avoid problems, and to make progress in their lives.
-In order to succeed in implementing this framework, work to gain a deep understanding of those jobs, and then create offerings that will help customers get their jobs done significantly better and/or more cheaply.
-    - The whole premise of JTBD is that people hire products, they don't buy them, they hire them to make progress in their life.
-    - The primary cause of failed products and services is a misalignment with customer needs.
-Using the JTBD framework product teams can deeply understand the jobs its customers are trying to get done and the metrics they use to measure success.
-It can help determine which needs are unmet or discover segments of customers with unique sets of unmet needs.
-    - Context makes the irrational rational.
-For example, think of Snickers and Milky Way.
-        - “They're both candy bars, they're both bought in the checkout aisle, they're both made almost with the same ingredients, one has peanuts, one doesn't.
-And if you start to compare the products and do a competitive benchmark, you start to get to one's a little softer, one's a little harder, one's got a few more calories, one's got less calories.
-But when you talk to people about when's the last time they ate a Snickers, when time's the last time they ate a Milky Way, you start to realize that Snickers typically is a case where they missed the last meal, they've got a lot of work to do, they're running out of energy and they want to basically get back to the tasks as fast as possible.
-And so you start to realize that Snickers is about almost like a meal replacement and it's about the stomach is growling and things like that.
-And you start to realize that if they didn't have a Snickers, it competes with a protein drink, it competes with a Red Bull, a coffee.
-But a Milky Way typically is eaten after an emotional experience, could be positive, could be negative.
-It's usually eaten alone, and it's taking time to regroup after this emotional thing.
-And you start to realize that it competes with things like a glass of wine, a brownie, and to be honest, a run.
-And so when you start to realize that, jobs helps you see the true competitive set from what we call the demand side of the world as opposed to the competitive set from the supply side of the world, which is the technology or the underlying business model by how which we're making it.
-And so it allows you to actually see what customers really want as opposed to trying to figure out, how do we sell things to people?” — Bob Moesta
-        - “One of the lies I was told growing up was build it and they will come.” — Bob Moesta
-        - “Stop trying to sell people and just help them make progress, help them buy.” — Bob Moesta
-        - “There's the difference between what they say they want and what they want.” — Bob Moesta
-        - “I use the framework of pushes, pulls, anxieties and habits and say, "What caused them to do this?"” — Bob Moesta
-        - “I never trust anybody telling me things they're going to do because they can't assure it, and it usually never happens.
-Just because people bitch about something doesn't mean they're going to do anything about it....So for example, in the first five minutes of an interview, they're going to tell you, "I bought a new car because I got a deal on it and it was a car I've been dreaming about forever," and it's like they have all these things and then when you start to get to, it's like, no, the old car had 280,000 miles on it....The fact is it's making a sound and you've got a long trip coming up, that's why you're getting a car.
-You're not getting the car because of the deal.
-And so there's these, I call it the layers of language.” — Bob Moesta
-    - The value of value depends on where a client starting from and where they want to go.
-The value of an outcome is much more if you are starting all the way at the bottom as opposed to closer to the top.
-    - There are 3 levels of dimension of information/energy that needs to be retrieved from a job executor (customer/client/user):
-        - Functional Energy: The core part of their jobs that requires time, space, effort or knowledge.
-        - Emotional Energy: The emotional aspect of which is how I feel, I want to feel better, I feel frustrated, or I feel overlooked.
-        - Social Energy: The social aspect of how I want others to perceive me or how others perceive me.
-    - Understand the causation behind the client's job and then use design thinking to craft client enablement for people to make progress.
-    - Most people say, "If I just add more features, create more pull, people will buy."
-It's not true.
-More features create anxiety.
-Reduce friction and create make it easier for people to make progress.
-    - “People don’t want to buy a quarter-inch drill.
-They want a quarter-inch hole!” — Theodore Levitt
-    - “People buy products and services to get a job done”. — Clayton Christensen
-    - “One of the biggest misconceptions around Jobs to Be Done is this notion that it's pain and gain as opposed to context and outcome.” — Bob Moesta, Co-creator of the Jobs To Be Done (JTBD)

-- **Now-Next-Later**: This is one of the best frameworks for roadmapping and planning.
-It accounts for simplicity (KISS-keep it simple), flexibility and easier to follow.
-Roadmaps often face disruption for some unforeseen reason.
-The Now-Next-Later roadmap is a product management tool that organizes work into three-time horizons, from immediate to long term, starting with the most urgent problems to solve.
-This roadmap format conveys the overall product vision, as each element of work is tied back to a business objective.
-- Now-Next-Later framework:
-    - The Now column contains the initiatives that you are working on, well, now.
-Requirements are clear.
-    - The Next column is what will happen once everything in the Now column is complete.
-Requirements are less refined.
-    - The Later column is everything else you’ve proposed doing, but it won’t happen until sometime in the undefined future.
-Requirements are hazy.
-- Ask the following to categorize your feature set or solutions:
-    - Is the problem large?
-    - Is the problem urgent?
-    - Is the problem valuable?

 - **Application Programming Interface (API)**: APIs are mechanisms that enable two software components to communicate with each other using a set of definitions and protocols.
 For example, Morningstar's software system contains daily stock market data.
 The stock market app on your phone “talks” to this system via APIs and shows you daily stock prices on your phone.
 People interact with software through Graphical User Interfaces (GUIs) while software interacts with another software through APIs.
     - APIs are developer friendly.
 APIs can serve as [Placeholder]-As-A-Service.
 The placeholder can be wealth management, inventory management or ride-sharing.
 Simply by writing a few lines of code, platforms can let their customers set up any services.
 APIs abstract away code and business complexity.
 I can use ACH services through API without writing code or understanding how ACH works.
 APIs can be internal or external facing.